 Marine collagen supplements contain higher collagen amounts than eating a regular fish fillet.
 The collagen is found in fish skin, bones, heads, scales, fins, and entrails, as well as fish cartilage.
 These are parts you're typically not consuming unless you eat small, whole fish (such as sardines, anchovies, or mackerel).

 What is the best collagen for growing new hair?

-Collagen type I and, to a lesser extent, types III are essential for hair and skin health.
-Marine collagen, sourced from wild-caught fish, has more collagen type I than bovine collagen and is better for hair regrowth.
+Collagen type I and, to a lesser extent, type III are essential for hair and skin health.
+Marine Collagen, sourced from wild-caught fish, has more collagen type I than bovine collagen and is better for hair regrowth.
 Aim to take between 5 - 10 grams of collagen per day.
-Collagen supplements that come in capsules will usually contain significantly lower amounts of collagen and are less effective.
+Collagen supplements that come in capsules usually contain significantly lower amounts of collagen and are less effective.

 Why choose marine collagen peptides over bovine collagen?

-In addition to its higher content of type I collagen per gram, marine collagen also has less impact on the environment.
-Marine collagen sourced from wild-caught fish is also free of the antibiotics and are toxic compounds used in raising farm animals and is allowed for people on pescatarian and other diets.
+In addition to its higher content of type I collagen per gram, Marine Collagen also has less impact on the environment.
+Marine Collagen sourced from wild-caught fish is also free of the antibiotics and toxic compounds used in raising farm animals and is allowed for people on pescatarian and other diets.

 - The structure of people's hair

 - Structure and functions of keratin proteins in simple, stratified, keratinized, and cornified epithelia

 - Decreased Collagen Production in Chronologically Aged Skin

 - Collagen For Your Skin: Healthy or Hype?